 What is a get home bag and why should you need one?

-A get home bag, as the name implies, is a survival kit designed to get you home in the event that a disaster happens while you are away.
+A get home bag, as the name implies, is a survival kit designed to get you home if a disaster happens while you are away.
 It’s much simpler than a bug out bag.
 It’s also much more practical to carry it around back and forth to work every day.
 A get home bag can take a variety of forms depending on the preferences of the owner.
 However, the idea is to keep it as light and simple as possible.
-A small back pack is ideal if you want to have a proper get home bag.
+A small backpack is ideal if you want to have a proper get home bag.

 Many people will argue that building a get home bag is a waste of resources and that you don’t really need one.
 Usually, the people who say this are those that work close to home and for them, having such a bag is useless.
 However, there are various types of events that require the use of a get home bag and it doesn’t have to be a catastrophic disaster.
 It can prove useful during car failure, blackouts or even powerful storms.